glideroggan/dream/readme.md

 - creating an account, does create the product and the account, but in the product the account ID is not set Should be added to the metadata
 - swish should not be active so fast, it should create a simulation task
-- ✔️request-card-workflow is not good in light and dark mode
 - card-details buttons are wrongly styled in dark mode and light mode
 - widget-wrapper
-  - pressing the col buttons do nothing, until we do something with the rows buttons
+  - 🔧pressing the col buttons do nothing, until we do something with the rows buttons

 # simulation structure
 ## loan application